Cajac/picoCTF-Writeups/Beginner_picoMini_2022/General_Skills/Codebook.md

 ./code.py: 7: Syntax error: "(" unexpected
 ```

 But in this case that doesn't work.
-The reason for this is that the script doesn't comtain a so called 'shebang' - a comment specifying what king of program/interpreter that should execute the script.
-It normally look something like this `#!/usr/bin/python3`.
+The reason for this is that the script doesn't contain a so called 'shebang' - a special comment specifying what kind of program/interpreter that should execute the script.
+It normally looks something like this `#!/usr/bin/python3`.

-Lets check the first lines of the script with `head`
+Lets display the first lines of the script with `head` to verify this.
 ```bash
 ┌──(kali㉿kali)-[/mnt/…/picoCTF/Beginner_picoMini_2022/General_Skills/Codebook]
 └─$ head code.py